Heisenberg301116/Url_Shortener/README.md

    4) **Completed (302 Temporary Redirect):** It conveys completion of the job of fetching Long URL from Short Code and successfully finds the Long URL corresponding to the given Short Code and redirects to this Long URL.
    5) **Completed (201 Resource Created):** It conveys completion of the job of creating a Short URL from the given Long URL and returns that new Short URL in its response.
    6) **Completed (200 OK):** It conveys completion of the job of creating a Short URL from the given Long URL.
 But the given Long URL was already present in the record, so instead of creating a new Short URL, it returned that existing Short URL.
-   7) **Completed (204 No Content):** It conveys completion of the job of deleting a mapping of Long URL to Short Code both in the Memcache and MongoDB database.
+   7) **Completed (204 No Content):** It conveys completion of the job of deleting a specific Long URL to Short Code mapping both in the Memcache and MongoDB database.
 The record was deleted successfully.
-   8) **Completed (400 Bad Request):** It conveys completion of the job of deleting a mapping of Long URL to Short Code both in the Memcache and MongoDB database.
+   8) **Completed (400 Bad Request):** It conveys completion of the job of deleting a specific Long URL to Short Code mapping both in the Memcache and MongoDB database.
 The job failed while executing and deletion was unsuccessful.
-   9) **Completed (404 Not Found):** It conveys completion of the job of deleting a mapping of Long URL to Short Code both in the Memcache and MongoDB database.
+   9) **Completed (404 Not Found):** It conveys completion of the job of deleting a specific Long URL to Short Code mapping both in the Memcache and MongoDB database.
 No such record to be deleted was found in the database.

 ---
 ---